MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/index.md

 # Wiamdef.h header

+## -description

-This header is used by Imaging devices.
-For more information, see
+This header is used by image.
+For more information, see:

 - [Imaging devices](../_image/index.md)

 The Windows Image Acquisition (WIA) driver services library is a system-supplied component that provides helper functions for WIA minidrivers.
 A minidriver can call driver services library helper functions to perform tasks such as the following: